BjornL1/to_the_list_gd2/README.md

 - Update the settings.py file to import the env.py file and add the SECRETKEY and DATABASE_URL file paths.
 - Comment out the default database configuration.
 - Save files and make migrations.
-- Add Cloudinary URL to env.py
-- Add the cloudinary libraries to the list of installed apps.
 - Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 - Link the file to the templates directory in Heroku.
 - Change the templates directory to TEMPLATES_DIR